hakant/hakant.github.io/source/_posts/2014-10-25-playing-around-with-redis-and-signalr-part-1.markdown

 ##A User Scenario

-One of the scenarios that needs to be implemented with this prototype is as follows (remember the architecture diagram from the beginning of this post):
+One of the scenarios that can be implemented with this prototype is as follows (remember the architecture diagram from the beginning of this post):

 * When a user adds a record to the system through the Web UI (management site) the App Server needs to know about that record without going to the database.
 * When something interesting happens on the App Server the Web UI needs to be notified and then it should refresh the information on the connected clients' browsers.
 A typical dashboard scenario which should not require manual page refresh.

-In the next blog post I'll write about how to implement these features using Redis and SignalR.

-Until then, take care.
+Thanks for reading.

 Hakan